 You’ll find the VAUDE Economy for the Common Good Balance Sheet here

-We are convinced that mixed teams make better decisions and that the power of innovation is strongest there as well.
+We are convinced that diverse teams make better decisions and are stronger in terms of innovation power as well.
 In the years when Antje von Dewitz took over leadership of the company, we specifically addressed women and encouraged them to apply for management positions.
 Many rejected the idea at first because they had the feeling that they wouldn’t be able to balance their professional and private lives in a management position or they were wary of the harsh tone of a male-dominated management culture.
 Therefore, we gradually implemented a variety of changes in our operational environment and modified our corporate culture to attract women to management positions.
-With success: in 2017, 43 percent of our managers were women.
+With success: since 2016, 43 percent of our managers have been women.
 Moreover, the intensive and continuous establishment and maintenance of our family-friendly and equal opportunities culture is also now one of our company's strongest success factors.
 This is why we support initiatives and political demands for equal opportunities for women in business.

 »A legal quota for women in my view is an important tool for launching a cultural change in the industry because there are still companies that do not do justice to the scope of the necessary changes: a gender balance in all levels of the company not only ensures sustainability for the individual company, but in my opinion, is also a success factor for Germany as a location of business.«